rosepublic/randomcodes/README.md

 1. Please clear cache first before trying to run.
 2. On Package Explorer, find MainTestRunner.java under 'main' package.
 3. Right click on the MainTestRunner.java class and 'Run As' Java application.

-Note: For Test Results, please see 'HTMLReport' folder in the project.
+4. After the run is done, please refresh project and check Test Results under 'HTMLReport' folder in the project.